metabase/metabase/docs/operations-guide/environment-variables.md

 Type: string<br>
 Default: `"plugins"`

 Path of the "plugins" directory, which is used for the Metabase database drivers.
-The path should be to a writable directory.
+The path should be to a writable directory in which the user that runs Metabase has permissions.
 When using JAR, the default directory is `plugins`, created in the same location as the JAR file.
 When using Docker, the default directory is `/plugins`.

 The location is where custom third-party drivers should be added.
 Then Metabase will load the driver on startup, which can be verified in the log.